Abisolav/Abisolav/README.md

 - 👋 Hi, I’m @Abisolav
-- 👀 I’m interested in Gaming and AI
+- 👀 I’m interested in Gaming design
 - 🌱 I’m currently learning Robotics
 - 💞️ I’m looking to collaborate on project associated with AI
 - 📫 How to reach me Fleubelle.viatonou4@gmail.com